-A person reporting a crime to MUPD has the right to report the crime to the City of Erie Police Department and/or Pennsylvania State Police by calling 911.
-MUPD officers regularly discuss this option with the victim of a crime and will assist the victim with that process.
+A person reporting a crime to MUPD or the Title IX Coordinator and Compliance Officer has the right to report the crime to the City of Erie Police Department and/or Pennsylvania State Police by calling 911.
+MUPD officers or the Title IX Coordinator and Compliance Officer regularly discuss this option with the victim of a crime and will assist the victim with that process.